 Comfort and Mobility

-The leg openings have a 22.5-inch diameter for the size 2 we reviewed, which provides ample space for our athletic thighs.
+The 22.5-inch diameter of the leg openings for the size 2 we reviewed gave us enough room for our thighs.
 We've had issues in the past with Arc'teryx shorts not being flexible enough, and we are delighted to report that these have exceeded previous expectations.
 When climbing stairs or hiking steeper trails, we have nothing to gripe about.

 Venting and Breathability

 Our lead tester discovered that when carrying her phone in either of the back pockets, her sweat would eventually drench the phone.
 To mitigate this from happening, she had to continually switch pockets on longer hikes if it was hot out.
 This is somewhat normal for other shorts, too, but the Creston's material doesn't seem to ventilate or absorb much of the moisture, leaving more for the phone (or whatever items you're carrying) to sit next to over time.
 This could be due to the excellent nature of the pair's water resistance, which does affect the material's ability to breathe.

 This is the one metric in which the Creston out-performs the majority of others in the group.
 When splashed, water beads beautifully and very little absorbs, even if we leave the water there for nearly half-an-hour.
 The beads roll-off and the amount that did soak in dries within minutes.
 This makes the pair all the more appealing as a reliable backwoods companion, which is why this feature gets its own weighted score.
 We believe the technical advantage of water resistance is worth noting, even if it detracts from breathability (but hopefully not too much).

 This Arc'teryx model comes with five pockets: two in front and two in back with a mini stash pocket embedded into one of the front pockets.
 Just large enough to comfortably fit our hands and phones, the front two pockets are little tight to get our hands into since the material lacks a bit of stretch.
 Other features for this model include the quick drying time, a gusseted crotch, and belt loops.
 The metal snap for the waistband is sturdy and easy to operate.